sincereuk/docs/content/docs/containers/pushing-containers.md

 When pushing to the Google Container Registry (also known as [gcr.io](http://gcr.io)) you need authenticate by using a [JSON key file](https://cloud.google.com/container-registry/docs/advanced-authentication#using_a_json_key_file) associated with a [service account](https://support.google.com/cloud/answer/6158849#serviceaccounts).

-Note that the username must be "_json_key", otherwise the authentication will fail.
+Note that the username must be set to `_json_key`, otherwise the authentication will fail.
 You can store the contents of the JSON file in an environment variable called `$GCR_JSON_KEY_FILE`.

 ```yaml
 deploy: